There is no alpha when it comes to training your dog.

 Positive Reinforcement & Force-Free Dog Training Included with Walks

-I use positive reinforcement techniques and have successfully trained my client's dogs without the need for chocker chains, pronged collars, or e-collars.
+We use positive reinforcement techniques and have successfully trained all of our client pooches without the need for chocker chains, pronged collars, or e-collars.
 These so-called "obedience training" devices will only cause your dog pain and fear while walking and do not correct its behavioral issue.
 If your dog is anxious, it'll make the problem even worse as it puts pressure on your pup's throat and can cause physical, along with mental pain.

 Force-free training techniques combined with high-value treats as rewards are excellent for dogs that are very anxious, fearful or are reactive to other dogs.

-I will use my Ruffwear front-range safety harness for walking with your dog.
-It has a very strong and thick metal back clip that gets attached to my 10' long Wilderdog rope leash.
-My leash has heavy-duty locking carabiners connected to my leather belt so your pooch is always attached to me.
-Depending on your dog's past training received, I may either use your leash and/or collar - or a combination of mine and yours.
+We will use our Ruffwear front-range safety harness for walking with your dog.
+It has a very strong and thick metal back clip that gets attached to a 10' long Wilderdog rope leash.
+Our leashes have heavy-duty locking carabiners so your pooch is always attached to us.
+Depending on your dog's past training received, we may either use your leash and/or collar - or a combination of ours and yours.

 My Dog Walking Safety Gear